A Cornucopia of November Events

 Restoring Quail Habitats with the Natural Lands Project

-The University of Maryland Extension Wildlife Management is hosting the second virtual Land and Wildlife Speaker Series talk, which features environmentalists sharing their expertise on the natural world.
+The University of Maryland Extension Wildlife Management is hosting a virtual Land and Wildlife Speaker Series talk, which features environmentalists sharing their expertise on the natural world.
 Dan Small, associate director of Natural Land Stewardship at the Center for Environment and Society will present his talk, "The Natural Lands Project & Northern Bobwhite Quail Habitat Restoration” on Friday, November 18 at noon.
 Subscribing on the Wildlife Management website via email is required to receive the Zoom link.

 Support Students at the Annual Literary House First-Year Reading